With Holy Week hushed by a pandemic, the pope does social distancing his own way

 “It is crowded, too close,” he said.
 “They should find stricter ways, also so as to set an example.”

-Francis offered some insight into his approach during an interview with the British papal biographer Austen Ivereigh, alluding to a cardinal portrayed in a famed Alessandro Manzoni novel who rode through a plague-stricken village “with the window of his carriage closed to protect himself.”
+Francis offered some insight into his approach during an interview with the British papal biographer Austen Ivereigh, alluding to a cardinal portrayed in an Alessandro Manzoni novel who rode through a plague-stricken village “with the window of his carriage closed to protect himself.”

 “This did not go down well with the people,” Francis said in the interview, which was conducted with written questions and recorded audio answers and released Wednesday.
 “The people of God need their pastor to be close to them, not to overprotect himself.
 The people of God need their pastors to be self-sacrificing.”